 What you need to know about Computer Aided Facility Management

-A CAFM system helps facility managers to increase the utilization of space and facilities, reduce moving and reallocations, plan preventative maintenance, efficiently execute reactive maintenance, standardize services, and streamline processes.
-Ultimately, information from CAFM software allows managers to improve longterm planning of space, facilities, maintenance, services and budgets to ensure full alignment with core business needs.
-If you are interested in learning more about Planon’s CAFM software, please contact us to schedule a demo.
+Ultimately, information from computer aided facility management software (CAFM) solutions allows managers to improve long-term planning of space, facilities, maintenance, services and budgets to ensure full alignment with core business needs.
+If you are interested in learning more about Planon’s CAFM software solution, please contact us to schedule a demo.

 CAFM or IWMS, big differences or marketing hype?